bornac1/NoIPChat/README.md

 If you wish to use new key for running server after the setup, just delete Key.bin file and key will be regenerated when server is started again

+**Automatic reconnection**

+If connection between client and server or two servers is lost, it'll automatically try to reconnect in intervals starting from 15 ms, up to 60 s with each attempt interval is doubled.

 **Logging errors**

 Errors are logged into the Client.log and Server.log files in the same directory where your Client and Server are located.